chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-20-mvd-onboarding/README.md

 To join the MVD, each participant must have a Verifiable Credential (VC) signed by GAIA-X Authority which proves GAIA-X membership.

 At present the MVD deployment pipeline does not interact with the real GAIA-X Authority.
-A simulated GAIA-X Authority is deployed within MVD for demonstration purposes.
+A simulated GAIA-X Authority DID document is deployed within MVD for demonstration purposes.

 ## Onboarding process - GAIA-X membership verification